alismx/gitmsg/README.md

 Suggested commit message prompt:
 ```
-'The above is the result of `git diff`.
-Please provide a commit message, adhering to "conventional commits" for this change.
+'I want you to act as a software developer.
+I will provide you with a `git diff`, and it will be your job to write a succinct commit message, adhering to "conventional commit" rules for this change.
 Only include the commit message text.
 Do not include information about commit messages or how to compose commit messages.'
 ```

 Suggested pull request message prompt:
 ```
-The above is the result of `git diff`.
-Only include the description text.
-Do not include information about pull requests or how to compose a pull request description.
-Please provide a succinct pull request description with the following template: \n## Changes Proposed \n\n- Detailed explanation of what this PR should do \n\n## Additional Information \n\n- decisions that were made \n\n## Testing \n\n- How should reviewers verify this PR?
+'I want you to act as a software developer.
+I will provide you with a `git diff`, and it will be your job to write a succinct pull request description with the following template: \n## Changes Proposed \n\n- Detailed explanation of what this PR should do \n\n## Additional Information \n\n- decisions that were made \n- notice of future work that needs to be done \n\n## Testing \n\n- How should reviewers verify this PR?\n\nOnly include the description text.
+Do not include information about pull requests or how to compose a pull request description.'
 ```

 If you have any issues with the installation or encounter any bugs, please [open an issue](https://github.com/alismx/gitmsg/issues/new).